 It is almost impossible to categorize the collection at Snowshill.
 Cheek by jowl are bicycles, clocks, toys, musical instruments, masks, spinning wheels, weaving and spinning tools, Japanese armour, and on and on.
 All items are examples of the finest craftsmanship.

 In addition there is a very enjoyable Arts and Crafts style garden composed of distinct garden rooms with an emphasis on blue and purple colours in the planting.
 This emphasis is accentuated by the number of garden ornaments painted "Wade blue" to accent the plantings.

-Snowshill, 3 m S Broadway, Worcestershire, off A44.
+Snowshill, 3 miles south of Broadway, Worcestershire, off the A44.